-- Support efforts to improve coordination among GoK institutions on property rights.
 The reconstruction and development of the cadastre system and land registration program appears well supported.
 Efforts to reduce landlessness, regularize informal settlements, and strengthen women’s rights to land should continue.
 Donors should support efforts to address gaps in current targeted efforts for better coordination and policy priorities related to land, improved court procedures related to property claims, enhancing women’s de facto rights to access and use property, and improved communication, access to information, and understanding of property rights.

-- Support efforts to reduce land fragmentation through voluntary consolidation.
 Despite an abundance of viable agricultural land, the competitiveness of Kosovo’s agriculture shows that currently only a very small proportion of farms and processors can compete and capture a larger share of the EU and international market.
 The main structural causes of this low competitiveness are the small scale of most farm or family businesses, the fragmentation of their land, lack of financial means for investment, and the low level of knowledge concerning modern production technology and environmental protection.
 Donors should support initiatives that will improve these structural issues to create a more vibrant and competitive agricultural sector in ways that address the needs and strengths of women, youth and minority communities, engage with civil society, and protect the environment.
 These can include voluntary land-consolidation programs, support for linking agricultural products and farmers to markets, diversifying and increasing agricultural products, improving food quality and safety, making credit more accessible, and improving coordination and commercialization within the agricultural sector.

-- Support efforts to improve land management.
 Protection of the environment needs serious consideration in future development plans.
 Further valorization of natural resources with a view toward economic development is a key issue for the development of Kosovo.
 Donors should support government efforts to reduce existing pollution, manage urban waste, and ensure the quality of drinking water for purposes of protecting public health and guaranteeing a clean environment.
 Improved land management that includes measures to protect the land from natural and man-made destruction and enforcement of a strategic urban planning process are the key challenges and should be included in governmental and local development plans.

-- Support efforts to implement the Policy and Strategy on Forestry.
 The forest sector has previously lacked a central strategy and leadership.
 Under the “Policy and Strategy Paper on Forestry,” the overall objective of the Government of Kosovo is to increase the contribution of the forest sector to the national economy through sustainable use of the forest resources, taking into consideration as well the multi-functional role of forestry.
 To achieve this overall objective the Government will maintain and enhance the viability of the sector by developing a supportive regulatory and institutional framework and permanent financial mechanisms for increasing the status of the sector.
 Donors should support efforts of the GoK to reach four main objectives as laid out in the Strategy.
 Additional support for the non-timber (wood) forest products sector (NTFP) sector will enable rural income generation, and thus help improve the national economy.
 This will require clarification of roles at the central and municipal levels: decentralization has devolved some aspects forest management to municipalities, although they lack the resources and knowledge to adequately assume this role.

 In 1989, the Milosevic regime with the Socialist Federal Republic of Yugoslavia (SFRY) eliminated Kosovo‘s autonomous status and placed Kosovo under direct rule.
 The decade of discriminatory control over ethnic Albanians and armed conflict that followed displaced hundreds of thousands of Kosovo nationals and destroyed property throughout the country.
 At the conclusion of the armed conflict in June 1999 the United Nations Interim Administration Mission in Kosovo (UNMIK) established a transitional government and set the stage for development of Kosovo‘s independent government.